ray-project/ray/doc/source/ray-core/monitoring-debugging/profiling.rst

 Profiling Using Python's CProfile
 ---------------------------------

-A second way to profile the performance of your Ray application is to use Python's native cProfile `profiling module`_.
+You can use Python's native cProfile `profiling module`_ to profile the performance of your Ray application.
 Rather than tracking line-by-line of your application code, cProfile can give the total runtime of each loop function, as well as list the number of calls made and execution time of all function calls made within the profiled code.